Rider on the Rain

-Rider on the Rain (French: Le passager de la pluie) is a 1970 French mystery thriller film starring Marlène Jobert and Charles Bronson, directed by René Clément and scripted by Sébastien Japrisot, produced by Serge Silberman, with film music composed by Francis Lai.
-It won the Golden Globe Award for Best Foreign Language Film.
+Rider on the Rain (Le passager de la pluie) is a 1970 mystery thriller film directed by René Clément, from a screenplay by Sébastien Japrisot, and starring Marlène Jobert and Charles Bronson.
+Jobert plays a young woman who kills her rapist, only to be pursued by a mysterious American man (Bronson).

+The French-Italian co-production was released on 21 January 1970, and was both a critical and commercial success.
+It won Best Foreign Language Film at the 28th Golden Globe Awards.

 Plot

 Opening with a quotation from Lewis Carroll to suggest that the heroine is like Alice in Wonderland, the film starts on a rainy autumn afternoon in a small resort on the south coast of France.

-Mellie, newly married to Toni, an airline navigator who is away at work, sees a strange man get off a bus.
+On the Giens Peninsula, Mellie, newly married to Toni, an airline navigator who is away at work, sees a strange man get off a bus.
 In a shop trying on a dress to wear to a wedding next day, she sees the man spying on her.
 When she goes home, he sneaks into the house, ties her up and rapes her.
-Realising after she has freed herself that he is still in the house, she gets out a shotgun and kills him.
+Realizing after she has freed herself that he is still in the house, she gets out a shotgun and kills him.
 Then she drives the body to a cliff and tips it into the sea, saying nothing to her jealous husband when he returns.

 Next day at the wedding an uninvited American called Dobbs speaks to her.
 A body has been found and he claims she killed him, which she denies.
 The day after that, when her husband is away again, Dobbs sneaks into their house and questions Mellie roughly.
 She begins to think that the rapist had business with Toni, possibly drug related, and that is why Dobbs is so persistent.
 She goes with him to the bank and, drawing out all she has, offers it to him.
 But he doesn't want money, just the truth.